roookeee/datus/README.md

-#### Note: datus is still in a pre-release state and will be released at the end of may 2019

 <img width="400px" src="https://raw.githubusercontent.com/roookeee/datus/assets/assets/datus-logo.png" >

 *datus* enables you to define a mapping-process between two data-structures via a fluent functional API that allows for